 The world over, an aspheric monofocal lens (meaning it focuses only for distance and you will require reading glasses afterwards) is routinely inserted with excellent results.
 If you are insured, this is the kind of lens the insurance company will pay for as well.
 This is also the only kind of lens available on the NHS.

 The best intraocular lens for you depends on many factors, including your lifestyle and your specific visual needs.
 I will discuss these in detail with you and help you select the option best suited to your requirements.
+It is also important to remember that with any lens option, there is a small chance that glasses may still be needed for both distance and near work, however the quality of vision will be greatly improved.

 Why opt for private cataract surgery?